 Education and Experience:

 I have a Master of Science degree in adult continuing education and a Master of Arts degree in management.
 I have had several special writing courses and have done biographical research, including genealogy.
-I was privileged to interview and write the initial draft for A Pearl of the Texas Black Land Gentry: The Memories Told by Alpearl Sadberry Connor, a book published by Mrs. Connor’s daughter.
-I have researched and written many obituaries and bios for special occasions.
+I have guided several clients in the documentation of personal histories and have provided free personal history guidance to senior groups and residents of a nursing home.